hekmatnajafi/docs/docs/contracts/v3/reference/periphery/libraries/Path.md

   ) internal returns (bool)
 ```

-Returns true iff the path contains two or more pools
+Returns true if the path contains two or more pools

 #### Parameters: